 - Dangers specific to the way a person uses the drug (i.e., risks of smoking and injecting heroin)

-Some Health Risks When Using Black Tar Heroin Include:
+Some Health Risks When Using Black Tar Heroine Include:

 - Wound Botulism: Wound botulism is a potentially life-threatening disease that can occur from injecting black tar heroin under the skin or into the muscle.
 A germ called Clostridium botulinum gets into a wound and creates a toxin that attacks the body’s nerves, making it hard to breathe and can cause muscle weakness and even death.